March 7, 1987 Dharma Talk by Dainin Katagiri Roshi

 Someone: Oh, good. […]

-(Transcriber’s Note: The mainstream, updated version is Flow: The Psychology of Optimal Experience by Mihaly Csikszentmihalyi, and the price has come down.)
+(Transcriber’s Note: The updated version of the book is Flow: The Psychology of Optimal Experience, by Mihaly Csikszentmihalyi.
+It is now a national bestseller.
+The original is out-of-print.)

 Questioner: So we shouldn’t… Secretly, we may have a feeling that we want that destruction to go away, right? […]